 and to help the horses that live in the village!

-We go into the Havasupai Village roughly every 3 months to take food for the dogs, cats, livestock and horses along with providing medical care to the animals and spay and neuter services.
+Starting in 2008, we went into the Havasupai Village roughly every 3 months to take food for the dogs, cats, livestock, and horses along with providing medical care to the animals and spay and neuter services.
 We bring out as many unwanted animals as we can and find homes for them.
-Read an article in the Republic about the HavasuPup Team

 Bender, a HavasuPup, finds a wonderful home.